Software Developer Hourly Rates in Eastern Europe (2026)

 As a budget benchmark.
 If an Eastern European agency quotes you €45/hour for “senior” full-stack development, that is below-market — either the developers are mid-level, or there is a quality issue.
 If they quote €150/hour for engineers in Romania, they are pricing at Western EU rates.
 The market range for genuinely senior Eastern European agency work is €80–€130/hour.

 As a comparison tool.
 When you receive competing proposals, convert everything to effective hourly rates (total project cost ÷ estimated hours) and compare.
 A €60,000 fixed-price proposal for a 600-hour project is €100/hour effective rate — comparable to a T&M engagement at €100/hour.
+Our nearshore cost calculator runs this comparison against Western EU and US rates for you.

 As a red flag detector.
 Rates that are significantly below market (under €50/hour for “senior” agency work) should raise questions about who is actually building your product.
 Some agencies bid cheap with senior engineers in sales, then staff projects with junior developers.
 Ask for CVs of named engineers before signing.
 The SaaS development agency red flags guide covers this pattern and eleven others.